 Chill Portions and the Dynamic Model

-CURRENT CHILL PORTIONS: For weekly 2011-12 chill portions and the last 2 years, click here, or see left navigation links.
-Data from the Lambert Road weather station (Sacramento County).
+CURRENT CHILL PORTIONS: 2.
+For weekly 2013-14 chill portions and the last 5 years, click here, or see left navigation links.
+Data from the Lambert Road and Andrus Island weather stations (Sacramento County).

 California, like many other parts of the world where winters are warm with cycling warm and cold periods, often provides too little chilling for optimum dormancy and rest-breaking for higher chill-requiring fruit and nut crops.
 Research to overcome lack of chilling has focused on the use of rest-breaking agents that partially compensate for lack of chill accumulation, and how to measure chill accumulation under California’s climatic conditions.